- Get the Full Biography PDF »

-Sean Randolph is Senior Director of the Bay Area Council Economic Institute, where he served as President & CEO from 1998–2015.
+Sean Randolph is Senior Director of the Bay Area Council Economic Institute, where he served as President and CEO from 1998–2015.
 The Economic Institute is a public-private partnership of business, labor, government and higher education that works to foster a competitive economy in California and the San Francisco Bay Area, including San Francisco, Oakland and Silicon Valley.
 It produces authoritative analyses on economic policy issues affecting the region and the state, including infrastructure, science and innovation, energy, and global business, and mobilizes California and Bay Area leaders around targeted policy initiatives.
-In this capacity he also provides executive management to the Bay Area Science and Innovation Consortium (BASIC), a science and technology organization composed of senior leaders in the university research community, federal research laboratories, and corporations.
+In this capacity he also provides executive management to the Bay Area Science and Innovation Consortium (BASIC), a regional science and technology organization composed of corporate head scientists, CTOs, and senior leaders in university research and federal and independent research laboratories.

 Dr. Randolph previously served as director of international trade for the State of California (1994–98), where he directed international programs to stimulate exports and introduce California companies to overseas markets.
 Before service with the state, he was Managing Director of the RSR Pacific Group, an international business consulting firm specializing in Asia and Latin America, and before that served as International Director General of the Pacific Basin Economic Council (1988–1993), a 15-nation international organization of leading U.S., Asian, and Latin American corporations active in Asia-Pacific trade and investment.

 His professional career includes extensive experience in the U.S. Government, where he served on Congressional staffs (1976–1980) and the White House staff (1980–1981).
-From 1981–85 he served in the Department of State on the Policy Planning Staff, as Special Adviser for Policy in the Bureau of East Asian and Pacific Affairs, and as Deputy/Ambassador-at Large for Pacific Basin affairs.
+An Asia-Pacific expert, from 1981–85 he served in the Department of State on the Policy Planning Staff, as Special Adviser for Policy in the Bureau of East Asian and Pacific Affairs, and as Deputy/Ambassador-at-Large for Pacific Basin affairs.
 From 1985–88 he served as Deputy Assistant Secretary of Energy for International Affairs, managing nuclear non-proliferation, energy research, and global oil and gas issues.

 Dr. Randolph holds a JD from the Georgetown University Law Center, a Ph.D. from the Fletcher School of Law and Diplomacy (Tufts and Harvard Universities), and a B.S.F.S. from Georgetown University’s School of Foreign Service, and studied at the London School of Economics.